pabo3000/Products.Carousel/Products/Carousel/README.txt

 Add Products.Carousel to your buildout's list of eggs, and re-run buildout.

-Start up Zope and go to Site Setup, Add-on Products in your Plone site, and install the Carousel product.
+Start Zope, go to Site Setup -> Add-on Products in your Plone site and install the Carousel product.